usmans-github/Doctor-Appointment-System/README.md

 ## Features

 - **Admin Panel**: Full control over doctors, patients, and appointments.
-- **Doctor Management**: Add, update, or remove doctor profiles.
-- **Patient Management**: View and manage patient records and appointment history.
+- **Patient Profile**: Patient can book an appointment and view the appointment's status.
 - **Appointment Booking**: Simplified and user-friendly process for patients.
 - **Responsive UI**: Built with modern design principles for seamless experience across devices.